Old North Church - North End

 Find lots more ideas on fun things to do with the family in Boston.

-Closed to Visitors on Thanksgiving Day and Christmas Day
+Closed Thanksgiving Day & Christmas Day